maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 # Course Aims

 **1**
 You learn how to conceptualize, design and develop your web presence.
-Depending on your interest and individual technological skill level I propose 3 different options (→ [Developing Your Online Presence](#developing-your-online-presence)).
+Depending on your interest and individual technological skill level 3 different options are proposed (→ [Developing Your Online Presence](#developing-your-online-presence)).
 This means, that we will split into different groups to learn the individual tools.
 However, some basics will stay the same and we will learn them all together.
 This includes a basic web development workflow:

 - Design: How to use Sketch or something similar to layout a contemporary, *responsive* website
 - Development: How to simulate a webserver on your laptop and use code editors